Airplanes (song): The Ready Set version

-"Airplanes" is a song recorded by American electropop artist the Ready Set.
-Self-produced, it was released as a cover in the compilation album, Punk Goes Pop Volume 03. on the November 2, 2010.
-The song peaked at number 22 on Billboard Rock Digital Song Sales and stayed one week on chart.
+American electropop artist the Ready Set covered the song for the compilation album Punk Goes Pop Volume 03., released on November 2, 2010.
+The song peaked at number 22 on Billboard Rock Digital Song Sales and stayed on the chart for one week.
 Alternative Press named his version of the song as the 34th best "Top 50 Punk Goes Pop covers of all time".